Labor Day Weekend has one of the highest rates of car accidents than any other weekend of the year.

 - Buckle up while on the road.
 Ensure that all the occupants are wearing their seat belts and infants are in their seats.
 The infant seats should be properly secured.

 - Get rid of distractions while behind the wheel.
 Do not use a cell phone when you are driving.
-Attending phone calls or reading or sending text messages while driving are extremely dangerous.
+Attending phone calls or reading or sending text messages while driving is extremely dangerous.
 Avoid getting distracted by the scenery or any other objects inside or outside the car.

 - Do not mess with the car’s GPS while driving.
 If you have to make certain adjustments, look for a safe spot and pull the car onto a side.